How to Calculate Minimum Sample Size using Google Sheets

 How to Calculate Minimum Sample Size in Google Sheets

 Statistical rigor starts with knowing how many people you need in your test.
-You do not need to be a data scientist, just use Google Sheets and a few core inputs to calculate your minimum sample size for any A/B test.
+You do not need to be a data scientist, just use Google Sheets to calculate sample size for your test, along with a few core inputs to calculate your minimum sample size for any A/B test.
 Here is a step-by-step breakdown you can embed in your process.

 Step 1: Set Up Your Inputs